- How we collect Personal Information;

 To ensure that the only individuals and entities who can access Personal Information are those that have been specifically authorized by Heartland to access Personal Information, Heartland has implemented various forms of authentication to identify the specific individual who is accessing the information.
 Heartland individually determines the appropriate level of security that will provide the necessary level of protection for the Personal Information it maintains.
 Heartland does not allow any individual or entity unauthenticated access to Personal Information at any time.

-Heartland is not liable for loss of passwords due to user negligence.
+Heartland is not liable for loss resulting from the loss of passwords due to user negligence.
 If you believe your password has been lost or compromised, we recommend that you immediately change your password.

 6. Third-Party Websites and Services